bbauska/CS198.1x/readme.md

 We’ll show an interesting paradox which you may have noticed: more mining power leads to centralization.

-Today’s network hashrate according to blockchain.info is 33,971,919 TH/s (about 34 million).
+So today’s network hashrate according to blockchain.info is 33,971,919 TH/s (about 34 million).

 Mining reward is currently 12.5 BTC per block, and since blocks are mined every 10 minutes on average, we can calculate that the total mining reward yearly is 657,000 BTC/yr. (six hundred fifty seven thousand)